 - 3. Disconnect and lock out the pneumatic power to prevent accidental operation of the actuator. - 4.
 Disconnect the tubing from both cylinder ports. - 5.
-Remove the extension cap from the actuator housing opposite the cylinder.
-On The G12 actuators, the cap is screwed on; on the G16 actuators, the cap is held on with four screws. - 6.
-After the extension cap is removed, remove the two nuts from the end of the rack rod. - 7.
-Remove the four screws that fasten the cylinder or cylinder adaptor to the actuator housing. - 8.
-Carefully remove the cylinder by sliding it away from the actuator until the rack rod clears the actuator housing. - 9.
-See the Cylinder instructions for details on rebuilding the cylinder.
+Remove the extension cap from the actuator housing opposite the cylinder. - 6.
+After the extension cap is removed, remove the nuts and spring washers from the end of the rack rod. - Remove the four screws fastening the cylinder assembly to the housing, and carefully remove the cylinder assembly by sliding it away from the actuator until the rack rod clears the actuator housing. - 8.
+See Cylinder instructions for details on rebuilding the cylinder.